tbradley1013/rstudio-theme/README.md

 # rstudio-theme
-This repo contains my custom rstudio theme
+This repo contains my custom rstudio theme and is mostly here so I can track any additional changes that I may make to different styles and because each time I update to a new version of RStudio I will have to likely replace the default versions of the styles.

 This was down by following the instructions in [this blog post](https://www.statworx.com/de/blog/make-rstudio-look-the-way-you-want-because-beauty-matters/)